-Dan George is the President/CEO of Four Directions Management Services Ltd.(1994), a wholly owned Aboriginal economic, social and community development organization dedicated to responding to the expressed needs of Aboriginal and non-Aboriginal individuals, organizations and communities.
+Dan George is the President/CEO of Four Directions Management Services Ltd. (1993), a wholly owned Aboriginal economic, social and community development organization dedicated to responding to the expressed needs of individuals, organizations, communities and all levels of government in British Columbia, Canada, and abroad.
+FDMS has a diverse network of consultants providing expertise in strategic facilitation, conflict transformation, organizational development and communications.